Willi Castro Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.78).

-- The Rays give up the fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to give up 152 home runs (one per game), the least in the league.

-- In his most recent appearance on Wednesday, the righty threw six innings against the Boston Red Sox, allowing one earned run while surrendering three hits.
+- In his last time out on Thursday, the right-hander threw eight innings against the Seattle Mariners, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.